Project Flourish & St William

 High Rise Tower Blocks

-The scale and density of this proposal, including height of buildings, is completely out of keeping with the local area.
+The scale and density of this proposal, including height of buildings, (30 storeys) is completely out of keeping with the local area.

 It will have damaging effects on Kensal House and Kensal Green Cemetery with dramatic loss of sunlight and environmental impact on wildlife.

-For information about Berkley St William’s plan go to https://www.kensalgasworks.com
+Berkley St William are submitting plans to develop the former Kensal gasworks part of the site.
+For information about St William’s plan go to https://www.kensalgasworks.com